Credit Value Adjustment (CVA)

 $$ \textbf{Pre-SCAP vs. Post-SCAP Stress Testing Framework} $$

-$$ \begin{array}{l|l|} \textbf{Pre-SCAP} & \textbf{Post-SCAP} \\ \text{Mostly single shock} & \text{Broad macro scenarios and market stress} \\ \text{Carried out at the product or business unit level} & \text{Comprehensive, firm-wide} \\ \text{Static} & \text{Dynamic and path dependent} \\ \text{Isolated and not tied to capital adequacy} & \text{Explicit post-stress common equity threshold} \\ \end{array} $$
+$$ \begin{array}{l|l|} \textbf{Pre-SCAP} & \textbf{Post-SCAP} \\ \text{Mostly single shock} & \text{Broad macro scenarios and market stress} \\ \text{Carried out at the product or business unit level} & \text{Comprehensive, firm-wide} \\ \text{Static} & \text{Dynamic and path dependent} \\ \text{Isolated and not tied to capital adequacy} & \text{Explicit post-stress common equity threshold} \\ \end{array}$$

 The Federal Reserve System initiated the Comprehensive Capital Analysis and Review (CCAR) for the largest banks.
 This started the next generation of comprehensive regulatory stress tests.

-It is insufficient to highlight one risk factor because the other risk factors also change.
+It is insufficient to highlight one risk factor because other risk factors also change.
 For example, high unemployment coincides with declining equity prices.
 This makes it challenging to design a coherent stress test.

 The supervisor deals with the task of specifying a joint outcome that is coherent for all risk factors.
 Safe-haven assets must be possessed by every market shock scenario that causes flights from risky assets.
 This challenge is compounded by the complicated task of finding a jointly coherent real and financial factor scenario.